Martingale driven BSDEs, PDEs and other related deterministic problems: Martingale Problem and canonical Markov classes

-In this section, we introduce the Markov process which will later explain the random dependence of the driver $\hat f$ of our BSDE driven by a cadlag martingale.
-For that reason that BSDE will be called Markovian.
+We now introduce the Markov process which will be the forward underlying of our BSDE driven by a c\`adl\`ag martingale.
+That process will be defined as the solution of a martingale problem described below.

+For details concerning the exact mathematical framework for our Markov process, we refer to our previous paper \cite{paperAF} about canonical Markov classes and additive functionals.